 The agency issued the letter March 15 to Stryker’s Ireland operations following inspections Oct.
-31 to Nov.
+31, 2006, to Nov.
 3, 2006.
-The facility primarily manufactures Duracon and Scorpio knee replacement components, as well as hip replacement systems such as Trident Acetabular, according to the letter, which was posted recently to the FDA website.
+The facility primarily manufactures Duracon and Scorpio knee replacement components, as well as hip replacement systems such as Trident Acetabular, according to the letter.

 Stryker was cited for not appropriately documenting the required elements of risk analysis and root cause investigations and verification or effectivity measures regarding a correction for a packaging procedure, the letter said.
-In addition, a root cause investigation was not initiated and corrective and preventive actions were not taken for a nonconformance of inner- and outer-blister test samples for lots of CoCr hip stems.
+In addition, a root cause investigation was not initiated and corrective and preventive actions (CAPAs) were not taken for a nonconformance of inner- and outer-blister test samples for lots of CoCr Hip Stems.